setris/notes/git_memo.md

     git push origin HEAD:refs/for/develop

-To create an upstream branch (e.g. so a subsequent `git pull` will know that local branch `foo` is linked to the remote branch we are about to create, `origin/foo`:
+To create an upstream branch so a subsequent `git pull` will know that the local branch `foo` is linked to the remote branch we are about to create, `origin/foo`:

     git push -u remote-name branch-name